grafana/mimir/docs/architecture.md

 The **write-ahead log** (WAL) is used to write to a persistent disk all incoming series samples until they're flushed to the long-term storage.
 In the event of an ingester failure, a subsequent process restart will replay the WAL and recover the in-memory series samples.

 Contrary to the sole replication and given the persistent disk data is not lost, in the event of multiple ingesters failure each ingester will recover the in-memory series samples from WAL upon subsequent restart.
 The replication is still recommended in order to ensure no temporary failures on the read path in the event of a single ingester failure.

-The WAL for the chunks storage is disabled by default, while it's always enabled for the blocks storage.

 #### Ingesters write de-amplification